cressie176/util-haven-projections/README.md

                   │                                   │           │                                   │
                   │         Type Definitions          │           │              Schema               │
                   │                                   │           │                                   │
-                  │     Both the Data Source and      │           │     A projection must have an     │ │ Projections require a set of type │           │ accompanying yup schemas for each │ │            definitions            │           │     major and minor release.      │
+                  │     Both the Data Source and      │           │       A projection must have      │
+                  │ Projections require a set of type │           │ accompanying yup schemas for each │ │            definitions            │           │     major and minor release.      │
                   │                                   │           │                                   │